openjs-foundation/cross-project-council/PROJECT_CHARTER_TEMPLATE.md

 ### Section 4.2: Decision-making, Voting, and/or Elections

-_directions: the recommendation is to adopt the CPC decision-making and voting processes,_ _as described in Section 9 and 10 of the CPC's charter.
+_directions: the recommendation is to adopt the CPC decision-making and voting processes,_ _as described in Section 9 and 10 of the CPC Charter.
 If so, just leave the below text.
 _Aternatively, replace the below text with a different process, or include this information_ _by reference to your governance.md document._